 Politics, like football, is undeniably a results-driven business, and the Prime Minister simply isn’t delivering.
-Three days into the autumn session of parliament, the PM has been accused of stoking the flames of racism, witnessed a Conservative MP cross the floor while perched at the dispatch box, and lost his brother courtesy of the most untimely of resignations.
+Three days into the autumn session of parliament, the PM has been accused of stoking the flames of racism, watched a Conservative MP cross the floor while perched at the dispatch box, and lost his brother courtesy of the most untimely of resignations.

 Already, it is unquestionably clear that Boris Johnson is a Prime Minister in office, but a million miles away from power.